Versioning

 // Pseudo code

-func findLatest(versions []string, allowPreRelease bool) string {
+func findLatest(versions []string, allowPreRelease bool, calverFormat string) string {

 validVersions := filterValidSemVer(versions, allowPreRelease)